Body Recomposition - Building lean muscle, and losing fat at the same time.

 —> Since we need a calorie deficit (eating fewer calories than you burn) for fat loss, here we’ll set clients up in a 10-20% calorie deficit, and aim to lose ~.5% of body weight per week, and/or see positive measurement shifts.

-Either way, we’re not swinging too far in either direction.
+Either way, we’re not going too aggressive in either direction.

 So in my experience as a coach, staying relatively close to maintenance is the sweet spot.
 It allows us to keep training hard, and recovering, and shifting body composition over time.